The only 4 internal communications tools you need

 Choose a dedicated option, and you’ll be set up for success as far as internal emails go!

 SMS is one of the most engaging forms of communication; in consumer marketing, recipients are 4x more likely to open and engage with an email.
 Overall, internal emails have higher engagement than marketing emails, but employees are still 50% more likely to open a text message than an email.
+We recommend using both channels to reach 100% of your employees.

 When trying to cut through the noise, SMS is the best way.
-You don’t have to train employees on a new solution because it’s a channel they’re completely familiar with, and they almost always are going to have their phone nearby.
+You don’t have to train employees on a new solution because it’s a channel they’re completely familiar with, and they almost always have their phone nearby.
 That means that for companies with a more distributed workforce, your message can still be delivered at the right time…whether they’re at a desk or not.

 There are quite a few specific use cases where texting is likely the best channel to reach your employees, regardless of what industry you’re in.
 For example: